Last Updated: February 01, 2021

 Putting in extra effort into schoolwork and gaining an exemplary grade in tough subjects along with a display of exceptional extracurricular skills will be an added bonus in getting admission into colleges of good reputation.
 These performances may be backed up with genuine letters of recommendation and a concisely worded college application which would definitely bypass a lower ACT grade.

 The student can choose to retake the test if time permits which is the best possible option.
-After attempting the test the first time one might have been able to identify the drawbacks and limitations they faced.
+After attempting the test for the first time one might have been able to identify the drawbacks and limitations they faced.
 Sometimes, if observant enough, one would also be able to identify where they went wrong and what form of preparation would aid them in increasing their percentile.

-This will include identifying the subject of weakness, finding the right prep book that is suited to your needs and the patience and discipline required to focus on the task ahead.
+This will include identifying the subject of weakness, finding the right prep book that is suited to one’s needs, and the patience and discipline required to focus on the task ahead.
 Since the ACT test is based on the school curriculum, reiterating through the syllabus and learning the basics would be a good way to start preparation.
 Along with understanding key concepts, it should be remembered that a test with a certain time limit requires going through timed practice tests.

 The student can also choose to not send the ACT score report to the college/university of choice when the grades are low which would just be considered like the test hasn't been attempted in the first place thereby nullifying the damage a bad percentile can cause.